H34dl3ss/batch_unpack/README.md

 # batch_unpack
-Unpack content of subdirectories that are matching a certain scheme
+Unpack content of subdirectories that are matching a certain scheme.
+Created specifically to unpack usenet downloads.